tomhoule/graphql-conf-2025-talks/authorization-in-federated-graphql/slides.typ

   | ENUM
 ```

-Allows accessing the field or type when the request carries _any_ accepted JWT.
+Allows accessing the field or type when the request carries _any_ verified JWT.

 == Federation v2 Standard Directives